 I continued to make films following high school and throughout my college career with some help from my high school theatre teacher.
 I shifted my focus to producing original works almost exclusively.
 Soon after, I began submitting my films to local film festivals.
 I have now had several films play at festivals all over Michigan, the United States, and even the world.
 I am always on the lookout for my next project; I get new ideas every day.

 I graduated from Oakland University with a Bachelor of Arts in Communication and a minor in Broadcasting.
-Currently, I work as a Creative Content Coordinator/Producer for the Troy School District.
+Currently, I work as a Creative Content Producer for the Troy School District.
 Everything I do is with the intent to tell a story.
-I could tell you that I am a director, writer, producer, editor, actor, photographer, cinematographer, songwriter, vocalist, musician, and podcaster, but saying all of that sounds kind of pretentious, doesn’t it?
+I could provide a list of all my skills from directing to editing and so on, but that might seem a bit pretentious, wouldn't it?
 I’m Thomas Butcher, and I am a storyteller.